furkanaydinnn/Python-DataScience/README.md

 Python &amp; Data Science

-* Introduction to Python Programming
+* Introduction to Python Programming and Development Environemts for Data Science (Anaconda-Navigator & Spyder)

 * Working on some basic python functionalities